 For example, the pages of the Renovation starter site are built with Stackable.
 If you open the Home page (Pages > All Pages > Home) and click into a Stackable block, you can access both your custom color palette and the default Gutenberg colors:

 ii.
-Access Your Color Palette from Elementor
+Access Your WordPress Color Palette from Elementor

 Your global color palettes also show up in the user interfaces of the supported page builder plugins.